bajonos/CyberCodeOnline/contribution/mobile/en/tutorial/gangs.md

 # Gangs
 **Gangs** are a great way to join forces with your friends.
 Members gain the ability to access gang headquarters, dungeons, and chat.
 Gangs can be created and joined once you're level 3.
+You must be invited to join a gang.
 Creating a gang costs 50,000BTC and has a weekly upkeep fee of Resources and BTC.

 ## Gang HQ
 The gang headquarters show your gang level, necessary upkeep, amount of members, and control over Shangri-La.
 It also has new AFK tasks and an Automatic Recycler.